andremsm/college_projects/AVL Tree/README.md

+# AVL Tree
-Implementation of an AVL Tree.
+Implementation of an AVL Tree in C.